Is Overeating Anonymous Right for You? Pros and Cons Explained

 The biggest con with OA is the idea of abstinence.

-I want to take a strong stance on the matter because this is where I most disagree with Overeaters Anonymous, and feel that Overeaters Anonymous does some harm.
+I want to take a firm stance on the matter because this is where I most disagree with Overeaters Anonymous and feel that it does some harm.

 In Overeaters Anonymous, abstinence is where you refrain from bingeing and compulsive eating so that you reach a healthy weight.